Information Technology Services (ITS)

 What do Information Technology Services (ITS) and dark matter have in common?
 The answer is: Roberto Abraham.

 He is a professor in the Department of Astronomy & Astrophysics at the University of Toronto (U of T).
 His research focuses on understanding dark matter through the study of the low surface brightness universe and harnessing the potential of distributed telescopes, combined with advances in information technology, for transformational science.
-Abraham’s research is called the Dragonfly Telephoto Array (read more here).
+Abraham’s research is called the Dragonfly Telephoto Array (read more on Abraham’s research).

 Back in 2017, Client Support Services— now the Digital Workplace team — within ITS, first worked with Abraham during a time in which he was encountering workstation reboot and update issues in his New Mexico, U.S., lab during the monitoring of a solar/lunar eclipse.